Piano Sonatas Nos. 19 and 20 (Beethoven): Sonata No. 19

-Movements

-First movement
+I. Andante

 The first movement is written in standard sonata-allegro form.
 After the first and second theme, it moves into the recapitulation with very little development.
 After restating the theme in the bass with new counterpoint in the treble, the work closes with a brief coda, ending with a Picardy third.

-Second movement
+II.
+Rondo: Allegro

-Beethoven skips the slow movement and dance movement and moves directly to the finale, which is a modified rondo in G major.
-It has multiple contrasting episodes in G minor, B-flat major, and G major.
+Beethoven skips the slow movement and dance movement and moves directly to the finale, which is a six-part sonata-rondo (A-B-A-C-B-A) in G major.
+The three contrasting episodes are in B-flat major, C major, and G major.
 This sonata has been notably performed by Sviatoslav Richter and Daniel Barenboim.

 Sonata No. 20

 This sonata is a relatively simple work, featuring less sophistication than most of the other piano sonatas.
 Strangely, there are no dynamic indications in the autograph or first edition.
 It is considered the easier of the two "easy sonatas", and is also considered the easiest of all the Beethoven piano sonatas.